azutoolkit/cql/docs/core-concepts/migrations.md

 - **Versioning** ensures that migrations are applied in the correct order.
 - Each migration can be applied and rolled back independently, offering flexibility in managing your database schema.

 ---

+#### Migration Best Practices

+1. **Always include both `up` and `down` methods**: This ensures you can rollback changes if needed.

+2. **Use descriptive migration names**: Names should clearly indicate what the migration does.

+3. **Test migrations in development**: Always test your migrations in a development environment before applying them to production.

+4. **Keep migrations small and focused**: Each migration should make a single, logical change to your schema.

+5. **Use version numbers consistently**: Ensure version numbers are sequential and don't conflict.

+6. **Backup before major migrations**: Always backup your database before applying major schema changes.

+---